 - ANSWER 3: Hebrews 9:11-20 — Christ is the mediator of a new covenant or testament.

-- ANSWER 4: Matthew 26:28-29 – For a "covenant" or Testament to be struck, someone has to die, blood must be shed – Christ’s blood was shed in order to make this new covenant.
+- ANSWER 4: Matthew 26:28-29 — For a "covenant" or Testament to be struck, someone has to die, blood must be shed.
+In this case, Christ’s blood was shed in order to make this new covenant.

 We can see then from studying about the Red Letter version and the difference between the Old and New Testaments that Christ is the central theme throughout the Bible, not just the New Testament.
-And if we’re to gain a deeper understanding of God’s plan for us and all of His creation we need to fully understand the complete Word of God, Old and New Testaments.
+And if we are to gain a deeper understanding of God’s plan for us and all of His creation we need to fully understand the complete Word of God, i.e., the Old and New Testaments.
 Doing so will make us fall in love with Jesus all over again.

-I pray that this week you’ll find a new believer or a person seeking Christ and will be able to apply this in your effort to minister to their needs.
+I pray that you will find a new believer or a person seeking Christ and will be able to apply this in your effort to minister to their needs.
 There is nothing more exciting than helping a new believer grow or a seeker find Jesus; and I pray this is the week God will bless you with that work.

 Thanks to all of you for your faithful study of His Holy Word.
 May God continue to bless you as you study with us.